-This metal-clad house has layers perfect for those chilly and overcast winter months in the rural British landscape – each material with unique and compelling properties, piled one upon the next.
-Light plywood walls lining the interior give way to a rusted steel exterior, in turn surrounded by an aged and crumbling brick wall.
+This metal-clad artist studio has layers perfect for those chilly and overcast winter months in the rural British landscape – each material with unique and compelling properties, piled one upon the next.
+Light plywood walls lining the interior give way to an intentionally rusted Corten steel exterior, in turn surrounded by an aged and crumbling brick wall.

 Designed by Haworth Tompkins, prefabricated off-site, the wood-and-metal structural shell was transported to its location.
 The ‘construction’ process consisted simply of lifting it up and slotting it into place like the piece of some giant new puzzle piece or key designed to perfectly fit an ancient lock – windows and doors were of course only added afterward.